-- The holder of the licence must not allow the unpacking of FCL containers in container parks. - The holder of the licence must ensure that goods stored in FCL containers are stacked door-to-door. - The holder of the licence must ensure that all international mail is presented to Customs for screening. - The holder of the licence must ensure that International mail is not delivered into home consumption until it has been screened and approved for delivery by Customs and Border Protection.
+- The holder of the licence must not allow the unpacking of FCL containers in container parks. - The holder of the licence must ensure that goods stored in FCL containers are stacked door-to-door. - The holder of the licence must ensure that all international mail is presented to Customs for screening. - The holder of the licence must ensure that International mail is not delivered into home consumption until it has been screened and approved for delivery by the Australian Border Force.

-Attachment B - Customs Warehouse Licence Conditions from 28 November 2013
+Attachment B - Customs Warehouse Licence Conditions from 1 July 2019